 Check if you need an EORI number

-If you are involved in customs activities and are established in the customs territory of the community, you shall be registered by the customs authority of the member state in which you are established.
+If you are involved in customs activities and are established in the customs territory of the EU, you shall be registered by the customs authority of the member state in which you are established.

 - apply for an authorisation under Article 324(a) or 372